hollyagustine75/CompBioProject/README.md

 **GoogleNet Alternative** : https://www.kaggle.com/code/rohithjuluru2201/plant-disease-detection-using-googlenet

 P.S.
-The author (Sadik Al Jarif) of GoogleNet code that I originally used seems to have his account inactive...
+The author (Sadik Al Jarif) of GoogleNet code that I originally used seems to have his account inactive.
 So, I provide another alternative Kaggle link, kinda similar to the original one.

 P.S.S.
 The code given might not reflecting to how we want the result wanted to be.